mongodb/specifications/source/crud/crud.rst

      * @see http://docs.mongodb.org/manual/reference/command/update/
      */
     update: Update;

     /**
-     * If true, allows the write to opt-out of document level validation.
-     *
-     * On servers >= 3.2, the default is to not send a value.
-No
-     * "bypassDocumentValidation" option is sent with the "update" command.
-     *
-     * On servers < 3.2, this option is ignored.
-     */
-    bypassDocumentValidation: Optional<Boolean>;

-    /**
      * When true, creates a new document if no document matches the query.
 The default is false.